PyPSA/powerplantmatching/README.md

 4. Copy config_example.yaml to config.yaml.

 Optional but recommended:resulting

-5. Download the [ESE dataset](https://goo.gl/gVMwKJ).
-For integrating the data into powerplantmatching, the path of the downloaded file has to be added to the config.yaml file with the keyword 'ese_path' (default is set to 'Downloads/projects.xls').
+5. Download the [ESE dataset](https://goo.gl/gVMwKJ) and store it under `/path/to/powerplantmatching/data/in/projects.xls`.
 6. Add your ENTSOE security token to the config.yaml file.
 The token can be obtained by following section 2 of the [RESTful API documentation](https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html#_authentication_and_authorisation) of the ENTSOE-E Transparency platform.

 Optional: